 Second Major - Subject Area Licensure - Middle School and Secondary Education

-The following majors qualify for students who wish to gain subject area licensure for the middle school (5-8) and secondary (8-12) levels: Biology, Business (5-12 only) Chemistry, English, History, Mathematics, Physics, and General Science (5-8 only).
+The following majors qualify for students who wish to gain subject area licensure for the secondary (8–12) level: Biology, Chemistry, English, History, Mathematics, and Physics.

 Music Education, All Levels